apache/mxnet/docs/static_site/src/pages/get_started/build_from_source.md

 typically outperforms ATLAS, is portable across many platforms, provides a LAPACK implementation and has a permissive license.

-Please note that since MXNet 2.0 we are forcing static link to OpenBLAS `libopenblas.a`.
+Please note that since MXNet 2.0 we are forcing static link to OpenBLAS `libopenblas.a` on non-Windows systems.
 In the case that the OpenBLAS library depends on `gfortran`, be sure to install it too as a dependency.
-For example, on Debian systems you can
+For example, on Debian systems you can run:
-run:
 ```bash
 sudo apt install gfortran
 ```